ishengtsai/IntroToGenomics/lec.rst

-.. note:: Email ijtsai@gate.sinica.edu.tw if you have any problems/suggestions/want to use the slides
+.. note:: Email ijtsai at sinica.edu.tw if you have any problems/suggestions/want to use the slides